axentix/vue-docs/docs/docs/components/sidenav.md

 ## Basic sidenav

 Create a sidenav using the `<ax-sidenav>` tag.
 To open it, add a `v-model` and toggle it using an event as `@click` on the element you want.
+Use `<ax-sidenav-link>` component to create links in the sidenav.

 <ax-btn class="primary rounded-1" @click="isSidenavOpened = !isSidenavOpened">Trigger sidenav</ax-btn>